dharnish-dp/Snaptrude/README.md

-# Snaptrude Automation Testing Project
+# Snaptrude Automation Testing assignment

 This project automates the testing of Snaptrude's web application using the Playwright framework.
 It includes test cases for various features and supports multiple browsers.